plausible/community-edition/kubernetes/README.md

 kubectl -n plausible apply -f ./kubernetes
 ```

-You can now navigate to http://{hostname}:8000 and see the login screen.
+You can now navigate to http://{hostname}:8000 and see the registration screen for the admin user.

+## 4. (Optional) Email verification

-When you first log in with your admin credentials, you will be prompted to enter a verification code which has been sent to your email.
+If you've enabled email verification with `ENABLE_EMAIL_VERIFICATION=true`, you will be prompted to enter a verification code which has been sent to your email.
 Please configure your server for SMTP to receive this email.
 [Here are Plausible's SMTP configuration options](https://plausible.io/docs/self-hosting-configuration#mailersmtp-setup).

 Otherwise, run this command to verify all users in the database:

 ```bash